niazhaque/Cruise0-App-Modernization/README.md

 # Cruise0-App Modernization (React & Auth0)

-This project demonstrates a modern Single-Page Application (SPA) built with React integrated with Auth0 Universal Login and several advanced security features.
+This project demonstrates a modern Single-Page Application (SPA) built with React, integrated with Auth0 Universal Login, and featuring several advanced security features.
 It serves as a proof-of-concept for modernizing user authentication and securing a backend API.

 ## Core Features